 I’ve been gluten-free since 2011 after trialling cutting out gluten due to abdominal pain.
 I found that not only had the abdominal pain gone but so did many of my migraines.

-Dietician Caryn Zinn PhD says that a combination gluten-free and ketogenic diet can be especially helpful for managing migraine pain as both are very anti-inflammatory ways of eating.
+Dietician Caryn Zinn PhD says that a combination of gluten-free and ketogenic diet can be especially helpful for managing migraine pain as both are very anti-inflammatory ways of eating.

-Caryn also says that varying levels of carbohydrate restriction can work for different migraine sufferers: “Some people find going moderately low carb is helpful, while others find benefit from achieving a deeper level of ketosis (which makes sense as ketones have neuro-protective signalling effects).”
+Caryn also says that varying levels of carbohydrate restriction can work for different migraine sufferers: “Some people find going moderately low carb is helpful, while others find benefit from achieving a deeper level of ketosis (which makes sense as ketones have neuro-protective signaling effects).”

-Caryn stresses that this kind of diet works best as a treatment for migraines alongside other physical treatments, and a focus on stress-management strategies.
+Caryn stresses that this kind of diet works best as a treatment for migraines alongside other physical treatments and a focus on stress-management strategies.

 Caryn advises anyone considering a gluten-free and/or ketogenic diet to help manage their migraines, to seek professional help: “There are lots of resources out there as how to start a low carb diet, but there are nuances of a well-formulated ketogenic diet, so finding a dietitian or nutrition professional that specialises in this work is important to get it right.”